puppetlabs/puppetlabs-sqlserver/README.md

 * **Role:** a database-level or server-level permissions group.
 * **User:** a database-level account, typically mapped to a login.

-##Limitations
+## Limitations

-This module is available only for Windows Server 2012 or 2012R2, and works with Puppet Enterprise 3.7 and later.
+This module is available only for Windows Server 2012 or 2012 R2, and works with Puppet Enterprise 3.7 and later.

 ## Development

-This module was built by Puppet Inc specifically for use with Puppet Enterprise (PE).
+This module was built by Puppet Inc. specifically for use with Puppet Enterprise (PE).

 If you run into an issue with this module, or if you would like to request a feature, please [file a ticket](https://tickets.puppet.com/browse/MODULES/).

-If you are having problems getting this module up and running, please [contact Support](http://puppet.com/services/customer-support).
+If you have problems getting this module up and running, please [contact Support](https://puppet.com/support-services/customer-support).